alibaba/clusterdata/cluster-trace-v2026-spot-gpu/README.md

 We categorize AI jobs as as _High-Priority_ (HP) workloads with **strict SLOs** and _Spot_ workloads that used  **spot instances as opportunistic resources**.
 The job details are presented in the workload dataset.

-Based on such traces, we have also developed a scheduling framework that maximizes the SLO guarantee for spot workloads with predictions of spot GPU provisioning.
+Based on such traces, we have also developed a scheduling framework that maximizes the SLO guarantee for spot workloads with spot GPU provisioning predictions.
 For detailed description, please refer to [our ASPLOS'26 paper](https://www.xxx).

 ## 🗄️ Dataset Details
 The node dataset is provided in the file `node_info_df.csv`.